0nlgally/0nlgally/README.md

 15. Bday: JULY 30
 16. Feel free to c*h me if you are not in the mood or like something is bothering you, I love comforting people by making them feel safe with cuddles!
 17. INFP
-18. ALSO, interact with me first, don't just automatically send me friend request.
-Gonna observe you🥰.
+18. ALSO, interact with me first, don't just automatically send me friend request, ok?
 19. Favorite songs this far: My girl-Isabel Larosa, Love you from afar, love wave to earth, Sienna-the marias, Stereo love, Super phsyco love, Hopelessly Devoted, Golden Brown, Can we hug now, Velvet ring and one of Deltarune soundtracks.
-20. Not an OUTDOOR person so bad😭.
+20. Not an OUTDOOR person.
 21. Fell asleep immediately, so, if I took longer to respond of one of you're chats, that's me, deadass sleeping.
 Honk shoo mimimi.
 22. I'm "dumb" by the way.
 I love people calling me that so much cuz it's a fact.
-23. I'm... clumsy...
+23. I'm...Clumsy...
-24. Annoying.
-I know
+24. Annoying, just tell me where to be quiet.
 _____
 # INT. ✔